-The low level of student activity is caused by several factors, including: (1) teacher factors, for example the lack of encouragement and motivation from the teacher to guide students to ask or answer questions; (2) from students, for feelings example, of fear and embarrassment about asking answering questions, feelings of not being confident in their own answers, and so on.
+The low level of student activity is caused by several factors, including: (1) teacher factors, for example the lack of encouragement and motivation from the teacher to guide students to ask or answer questions; (2) from students, for example. feelings of fear and about asking embarrassment or answering questions, feelings of not being confident in their own answers, and so on.